 - Read the article and listen to the radio story here

-Today.com featured Murrieta Valley High School student Ben Finnie recognized for his film “Leap of Faith’ Directing Change program and youth.
-The film makes a plea for those in need of help to take that step and reach out to someone.
+Today.com featured Murrieta Valley High School student Ben Finnie recognized for his film “Leap of Faith,” which makes a plea for those in need of help to take that step and reach out to someone.
 Read the article here.

 - “Over the past four years we have received countless stories from youth and teachers who have shared how the program has opened up conversations in the classroom, at home and among friends,” Jana Sczersputowski, founder and project director for Directing Change Program & Film Contest, told TODAY.